 Mitigating Problems

-SEASnet gets notified of vulnerabilities, network traffic, malware, or other problems in various ways.
-We are required to remediate/mitigate them.
-When we notify you of a security incident, it is your responsibility to acknowledge, act, and respond within the time frame required.
-Failure to take action will result in loss of network access, could expose the School and University to broader problems, and possible legal action.
+SEASnet receives notifications about vulnerabilities, malware, or unusual network activity through various channels and is responsible for addressing them.
+When you are notified of a security incident, it is your responsibility to acknowledge, act, and respond within the designated timeframe.
+Failure to do so may result in loss of network access, exposure to broader risks, or even legal consequences.

 —-

-When you are requesting to connect your machine to the network, it is your responsibility to make sure that your machine complies with all relevant policies.
-This includes:
+When requesting to connect your machine to the network, ensure that it complies with all relevant policies, including:

-If a compromised system holds personal data (e.g. Social Security number, credit card number, medical and/or health information), you must follow the procedure in UCLA Policy 420 to avoid violating California State Law.
+If your compromised system contains personal data (such as Social Security numbers, credit card information, or health records), you must follow the procedure outlined in UCLA Policy 420 to comply with California State Law.